 Practical Skills to Live Well as We Age

-This 6-week course is facilitated by Bernadette Vanspall, Physiotherapist and Joy Finney, the WCHC Health Promoter.
-The course will explore ways to:
+This 6-week course is facilitated by Bernadette Vanspall, Physiotherapist and Michelle Smith, RPN, Well Adult Nurse.
+In this course you will explore:

 - How can we move through the day in ways which build bone and muscle strength?